Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 5 Best Neighborhoods & Areas to Stay in Steamboat Springs

 Like most mountain towns in Colorado, Steamboat Springs is a relatively small community.
 In the winter months, most visitors will prefer to stay near Steamboat Ski Resort.
-Year-round, there’s also plenty of action happening in the downtown area.
+Year-round, there’s also plenty of things to do in the downtown area.

 Find affordable stays in the central region, along with quieter retreats both north and south of town.
 The southern places to stay are especially ideal for weddings, family reunions, and other large gatherings.